Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

-Coming to Navy flight training from war zone, via Port Lyautey, Azores, Goose Bay, & Patuxent River.
+Coming to Navy flight training from war zone, via Port Lyautey, the Azores, Goose Bay Labrador, & NAS Patuxent River, Maryland.

 Triumph of Instrument Flight